aijose/CarND-Advanced-Lane-Lines/project_report.md

 #### 1. Provide an example of a distortion-corrected image.

-When distortion correction is applied to the above image, the following undistorted image is obtained.
+In the previous section, the camera calibration procedure was outlined.
+The matrix obtained during the calibration step can be used to undistort images by using the `cv2.undistort()` function.
+When distortion correction is applied to the original image, the following undistorted image was obtained.

 <p align="center">
 <img src="report_images/undistorted.png" width="75%" alt>